raspberrypi/documentation/faqs/README.md

 The Raspberry Pi Model B versions measure 85.60mm x 56mm x 21mm (or roughly 3.37″ x 2.21″ x 0.83″), with a little overlap for the SD card and connectors which project over the edges.
 They weighs 45g.
 The Pi Zero and Pi Zero W measure 65mm x 30mm x 5.4mm (or roughly 2.56″ x 1.18″ x 0.20″) and weighs 9g.
 For the mechanical outline, please see the documentation [here](./hardware/raspberrypi/mechanical/README.md)

-### I'm worried I have a fake Pi!

-Don't worry, as far as we know, there are no fake Pis.
-The SoCs used on the Pi range are only available from one supplier, and only in large quantities, which together with the low price of the Pi means it's not cost-effective for clones to be made.
-There are a number of competitor products that use similar names, but not actual clones or fakes.

 <a name="performance"></a>
-## Performance
+## Performance and interfaces

 ### How powerful is it?

 The GPU provides OpenGL ES 2.0, hardware-accelerated OpenVG, and 1080p30 H.264 high-profile encode and decode.
 The GPU is capable of 1Gpixel/s, 1.5Gtexel/s or 24 GFLOPs of general purpose compute and features a bunch of texture filtering and DMA infrastructure.
 This means that graphics capabilities are roughly equivalent to the original Xbox's level of performance.
 Overall real-world performance for models A, A+, B, B+, CM, Zero and Zero W is something like a 300MHz Pentium 2, only with much better graphics.
 The Pi 2 Model B is approximately equivalent to an Athlon Thunderbird running at 1.1GHz: again, it has the much higher-quality graphics that come from using the same GPU as in previous models.
 The Pi 3 Model B is around twice as fast as the Pi 2 Model B, depending on the benchmarks chosen.

+### What differences are there in the GPU between different models?

+All of the Raspberry Pi models use the same GPU, the Videocore4.
+Since the GPU provides the camera and display interfaces, codecs, 2D/3D graphics, etc., this means all Raspberry Pis have the same capabilities.
+The real difference between models is the type of ARM core used, and the additional peripherals that are attached, e.g. connectivity, USB ports, etcetera (see the [hardware](#hardware) section of these FAQs).

 ### Can I use my Pi as a desktop replacement?

 Yes and no, it depends!
 For many daily tasks the Pi is quite suitable, however, because internet browsers nowadays require a lot of memory, browsing can be a bit slow if you open too many browser tabs.
 Although 1GB of RAM seems like a lot, modern browsers are real memory hogs!

+### Can I add extra RAM?

+No. The RAM on the model A, A+, B, B+, and Zero is a Package on Package (POP) on top of the SoC, so it is not removable or swappable.
+The RAM on the Pi 2 and 3 Model B versions is on a separate chip on the bottom of the PCB, but 1GB is the maximum RAM that the SoC used by the Pi 2 and 3 Model B versions can support.

 ### Can I connect multiple Pis together to make a faster computer?

 Sort of, but not in the way you might want to do it.
 You cannot simply make a more powerful computer, to play games faster for example, by bolting together smaller ones.
 You can network computers to create a cluster computer, but you do need to modify your software to work in this distributed fashion.
 We've put together a tutorial for [how to build a Raspberry Pi cluster](https://projects.raspberrypi.org/en/projects/build-an-octapi), in collaboration with GCHQ.

-### Can I add extra RAM?

-No. The RAM on the model A, A+, B, B+, and Zero is a Package on Package (POP) on top of the SoC, so it is not removable or swappable.
-The RAM on the Pi 2 and 3 Model B versions is on a separate chip on the bottom of the PCB, but 1GB is the maximum RAM that the SoC used by the Pi 2 and 3 Model B versions can support.

 ### Why does my Pi run at a slower clock speed that advertised?